United States Army enlisted rank insignia: 1920–1942

+The new ranks were shown by olive drab chevrons on a dark blue background.
+Master Sergeant's wore three chevrons and three arcs, Technical Sergeants three chevrons and two arcs, First Sergeants three chevrons two arcs and the traditional lozenge, Staff Sergeants three chevrons and one arc, Sergeants three chevrons, Corporals two and Privates First Class one.
+They were worn on the left sleeve until 1921 when they were placed on both sleeves.

+Specialists were to wear the insignia of their grade, one chevron for Grade six or none for Grade Seven.
+Unofficially many specialists, at least in Grade Six wore one chevron with branch insignia in the angle and one to six arcs.

+Khaki on dark blue chevrons were created in 1936 for use on khaki uniforms.

 1942–1948

 In 1942, there were several reforms.
 The pay was increased for all ranks for the first time in two decades, and combat pay was introduced.
-The rank of the first sergeant was now considered a junior version of master sergeant and the confusing specialist ranks were abolished.
+The rank of the first sergeant was moved to Grade One and the specialist ranks were abolished.
 The specialist ranks were replaced by the distinct ranks of technician third grade (equivalent to a staff sergeant), technician fourth grade (equivalent to a sergeant), and technician fifth grade (equivalent to a corporal).
 Technicians were inferior to non-commissioned officers of the same grade but superior to all grades below them.
 They had the same insignia as the regular rank of their grade, but with a cloth "T" inset below their stripes.
-The subdued insignia was abolished, but could still be worn with the Class C khaki uniform until they wore out.